VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Introduction

-\begin{itemize} \item A Multi-Context Feature Fusion Block (MCFB) for effective feature fusion at the decoder end.
+We also demonstrate that accurate vertebral landmarks can improve Inter-Vertebral Guide (IVG) generation, which in turn improves the consistency of AAC-24 scoring on DXA LSIs.
+A preliminary proof-of-concept study yielded encouraging results; however, further validation and clinical trials are necessary.
+Major contributions in this work are: \begin{itemize} \item A Multi-Context Feature Fusion Block (MCFB) for effective feature fusion at the decoder end.
 It utilizes dual resolution attention in both self- and cross-directions with DRSA and DRCA blocks.
 Additionally, it applies Channel-wise Self-Attention (CSA) to capture interactions between the elements of the combined feature maps. \item A hybrid CNN-Transformer architecture `VerteNet', using a pre-trained CNN backbone as the encoder and an MCFB-equipped decoder, achieving state-of-the-art results in Vertebral Landmarks Localization (VLL) for DXA LSI scans. \item An abdominal aorta crop detection algorithm leveraging VerteNet’s precise VLL to enable automated detection of abdominal aorta cropping in large datasets. \item A proof of concept showing that IVGs generated by VerteNet could enhance inter-reader agreement among novice readers using the AAC-24 scoring method for detailed AAC evaluation. \end{itemize}